Exceptional Golf

 Growing up in Ottawa, Duncan has been involved in competitive sports his entire life.
 His love of sports was applied to competitive hockey, football, and provincial-level lacrosse.
 Later in life, Duncan found a passion for golf and he has dedicated his life to the sport ever since.

-After high school Duncan attended the University of Ottawa and then completed the Golf Course Management program at Humber College, where he graduated with honours.
-During his time at Humber College he completed an internship at The National Golf Club of Canada and Castle Stuart Golf Links in Scotland.
-Following these experiences, Duncan worked at the National Golf Club.
-For the last 3 years Duncan has been teaching the game of golf at the Kevin Haime Golf Center.
-During this time he achieved Class “A” designation with the PGA of Canada.
+Duncan attended the University of Ottawa and then completed the Golf Course Management program at Humber College, where he graduated with honours.
+During his time at Humber College, he completed an internship at The National Golf Club of Canada and Castle Stuart Golf Links in Scotland.
+Following these experiences, Duncan worked at the National Golf Club for a few years, and then relocated to Ottawa.
+He taught at the Kevin Haime Golf Center for a few years, and also achieved Class “A” designation with the PGA of Canada.
 He is a certified club fitter with Ping, Callaway, Titleist, Taylormade, Srixon, and Cobra.
-Most recently he has welcomed a baby boy into his family, and looks forward to working for The Royal Ottawa to share his love of the game of golf.

-The Club is conveniently located only minutes from Centertown Ottawa-Gatineau.
+Amid the tranquil beauty of the Tudor style building overlooking the manicured gardens and lush greens, it’s easy to forget that the Club is conveniently located only minutes from Centertown Ottawa-Gatineau.
 At just 10 km from the Parliament Buildings, The Royal offers exceptional accessibility for a quick nine before work or a leisurely eighteen on a warm summer evening.
-As The Royal Ottawa is a private golf club, the Member who introduces you should provide you with all the necessary information to make your visit to our Club a memorable one.
-Below are a few guidelines that will enable you to have a relaxing day at The Royal.

 Golf Course